 Latex Foam Mattress Singapore

 Latex is similar to memory foam in terms of its body contouring effect but is less soft.
-If you prefer a firmer mattress, latex is a good option for you.
+If you prefer a firmer bed, latex is a good option for you.
 It is eco-friendly and expensive.
 Few mattresses are made of 100% latex and it is often used as the top layer.
-One of the main reasons to get a latex mattress is for its zero motion transfer.
+One of the main reasons to get a latex bed is for its zero motion transfer.
 If you are a light sleeper and your partner keeps you up with his/her movements, a latex mattress is a solution for you.

 - Zero motion transfer